haku/tu/README.md

 Performance
 -----------

-TU will sleep for 1 millisecond between sending UDP packets.
+By default TU will sleep for 1 millisecond between sending UDP packets.
 This is to avoid flooding the receiver.

+You can pass argument for sleep time when application is started.

+This application is multithreaded and there is a thread per every open incoming socket.
+In order to avoid flooding receiver with concurrent writes the threads are synchronized.